Urban heat island: Los Angeles

 A hypothetical "cool communities" program in Los Angeles has projected in 1997 that urban temperatures could be reduced by approximately 3 C-change after planting ten million trees, reroofing five million homes, and painting one-quarter of the roads at an estimated cost of US$1 billion, giving estimated annual benefits of US$170 million from reduced air-conditioning costs and US$360 million in smog related health savings.

 In a case study of the Los Angeles Basin in 1998, simulations showed that even when trees are not strategically placed in these urban heat islands, they can still aid in minimization of pollutants and energy reduction.
 It is estimated that with this wide-scale implementation, the city of Los Angeles can annually save $100M with most of the savings coming from cool roofs, lighter colored pavement, and the planting of trees.
 With a citywide implementation, added benefits from the lowering smog-level would result in at least one billion dollars of saving per year.

-Los Angeles TreePeople, is an example of how tree planting can empower a community.
-Tree people provides the opportunity for people to come together, build capacity, community pride and the opportunity to collaborate and network with each other.
+Los Angeles TreePeople is an example of how tree planting can empower a community.
+TreePeople provides the opportunity for people to come together, build capacity, community pride and the opportunity to collaborate and network with each other.

-Athens green space initiative

-Athens, the capital of Greece, has undertaken initiatives to reduce the urban heat island effect and reduce the impact of pollution from vehicles.
-To create green spaces that offer cooling, small unused plots of land are being reconfigured into pocket parks.
+Los Angeles has also begun to implement a Heat Action Plan to address the city's needs at a more granular level than the solutions provided by the state of California.
+The city uses the LA Equity Index in an effort to ensure that the effects of extreme heat are mitigated in an equitable manner.

+Virginia

+In 2021, Climate Adaptation Planning Analysis (CAPA) received funding from the National Oceanic and Atmospheric Administration to conduct Heat Mapping across the United States.
+Ten areas from Virginia – Abington, Arlington, Charlottesville, Farmville, Harrisonburg, Lynchburg, Petersburg, Richmond, Salem, Virginia Beach and Winchester – participated in the heat watch campaign.
+This campaign consisted of 213 Volunteers brought together by campaign organizers who made 490,423 Heat Measurements across 70 Routes total.
+After taking measurements throughout the day, equipment and data was sent back to CAPA where it was analyzed using machine learning algorithms.
+After analysis of the data, CAPA came back together with campaign organizers from each area to discuss potential plans for each town in the future.

+New York

+New York City implemented its "Cool Neighborhoods NYC" program in 2017 intending to mitigate the effects of extreme urban heat.
+One of the plan's ambitions was to increase funding for the city's Low-Income Home Energy Assistance Program.
+Specifically, the plan sought to increase funding for cooling solutions for lower-income families.